Brighton Marathon Finish Line on a glorious day with bright blue sky

 How do I enter the Brighton and Hove 10K?

-You can enter the Brighton and Hove 10K via Let’s Do This.
+The 2027 Brighton and Hove 10K is on sale now.
+You can enter via Let’s Do This.

 How do I let you know if I need to update my details?

-It's important we have up-to-date details for you.
-You can update your details via your participant dashboard, which you can access via your entry confirmation email from Let's Do This.
-If you cannot find this, please contact us with your full name, booking ID and the email address you registered with, and we’ll be in touch.
+It’s important we have up-to-date details for you.
+You can update your details via your participant dashboard up to six weeks before the event, which you can access via your entry confirmation email from Let’s Do This.
+If you cannot find this, please contact us via this form with your full name, booking ID and the email address you registered with, and we’ll be in touch.

 What happens if I am unable to take part?
 Can I defer/transfer/refund my entry?